ioi-2022/toki-cms-contest/origami/statement/index.md

 efficiency that you obtained and $t_b$ denotes the efficiency that the judge obtained, then the score will be $\min(15, 12.5 \times t_a / t_b)$.
 Notice that your total score may exceed $100$.

-To give you some view, the following are all the eight trees from every test case.
+To give you some visualization, the following are all the eight trees from every test case.
 The length of the edges on each tree are proportional to their weights.

 ![](test_cases.png)

-Following are the efficiency obtained by the judge for each test case:
+The following are the efficiency obtained by the judge for each test case:

 | Test Case | Efficiency |
 | --------- | ---------- |